040code/040code/_posts/2018-03-04-verlet-integration.md

     [(if pinp0 p0 p0-new) (if pinp1 p1 p1-new)]))
 ```

-`apply-stick-constraint` takes a stick and 2 points (P0 and P1) as arguments.
+`apply-stick-constraint` takes a Stick and 2 Points (P0 and P1) as arguments.
 These arguments are heavily destructured.
 To understand what happens precisely,
 the next picture might be helpful: